aelve/guide/static/help.md

 ~~~
 ~~~~

-Some additional guidelines/observations/etc that probably make sense:

-  * sort pros/cons by importance

-  * a library can be in several categories – list only pros/cons and examples that are relevant to the category

-  * don't write about a library if it's worse than all other libraries and doesn't have *anything* that could make it the preferred choice in some situation

-  * if you don't like something for any reason, edit it

-  * if you're unsure about something, still write it (just warn others that you're unsure)

-  * if you have useful information of any kind that doesn't fit, add it to the category notes

-Finally, all content here is licensed under [CC BY-SA 3.0][] (it's the same license as on Wikipedia and Stackoverflow).
+Finally, all content here is licensed under [CC BY-SA 3.0][] (it's the same license as on Wikipedia and Stackoverflow), and so everything that you contribute will be under that license as well.

 [CC BY-SA 3.0]: https://creativecommons.org/licenses/by-sa/3.0/